SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 ------------------
 SendMail
 ------------------
-Use the following xml statements in order to show a function to send preformatted Emails.
+Use the following XML statements in order to show a function to send preformatted Emails.

 .. code-block:: xml
   :linenos: